 Now that you understand the importance of your score, let’s look at some ways on how to improve your credit score.

-Pay on time: Your ability to pay your bills on time can bring your score to new heights since missed or delayed payments can have an extremely negative effect on your score.
+Pay On Time: Your ability to pay your bills on time can bring your score to new heights since missed or delayed payments can have an extremely negative effect on your score.

-Lay low: Keep balances on credit cards and other forms of debt as low as possible, as high numbers of outstanding debt can impact your score negatively.
+Lay Low: Keep balances on credit cards and other forms of debt as low as possible, as high numbers of outstanding debt can impact your score negatively.

-Proceed with caution: Only apply for new credit accounts when it is absolutely necessary.
+Proceed With Caution: Only apply for new credit accounts when it is absolutely necessary.
 Having numerous accounts can easily become overwhelming, and most likely won’t do much for your current credit score.

-Pay things off: Instead of moving your debt around, pay it off.
+Pay Things Off: Instead of moving your debt around, pay it off.
 Also do not cancel unused cards to improve your score, since owning the same amount, but having a smaller amount of open accounts can actually lower your score.

 After you apply these tips to improve your CIBIL Score, you’ll find an entirely new plethora of financial options at your doorsteps, such as the many attractive, Personal Loan, Business Loan and Home Loan options from Bajaj Finserv.

 A Bajaj Finserv Personal Loan comes with a number of benefits such as instant loan approvals, financial assistance in as little as 72 hours and pre-approved loan offers worth up to Rs.
 25 lakh.
 If you earn a monthly salary of Rs.
 30,000 or more and meet the eligibility criteria laid down by Bajaj Finserv, a personal loan is just a click away.
-Apply now.